jenamis/kickstarter-analysis/README.md

 ## Overview of Project

 ### Purpose
-The purpose of this project is to analyze Kickstarter campaign data from 2010-2017 to inform the planning of a new campaign to raise funds for an up-and-coming playwright’s first play.
+The purpose of this project is to analyze Kickstarter campaign data to inform the planning of a new campaign to raise funds for an up-and-coming playwright’s first play.
 This analysis seeks to identify factors that may contribute to a successful Kickstarter campaign, with a focus on campaigns raising funds for theater projects.
 The analysis will look specifically at campaign outcomes in relation to launch date and fundraising goals.
 I will also identify limitations of the available Kickstarter campaign data and opportunities for additional analysis that could provide further insight into designing a successful campaign.

 ## Analysis and Challenges

-All analysis for this project was performed using the Kickstarter dataset, which can be found here: .
+All analysis for this project was performed using the [Kickstarter dataset](Kickstarter_Challenge.xlsx.zip).

 ### Analysis of Outcomes Based on Launch Date
 The first analysis I performed looked at outcomes of Kickstarter campaigns for theater projects based on the month in which they were launched.

 To perform this analysis, I prepared the dataset as follows:
 -	I separated the category/subcategory column used to categorize campaigns into a parent category column and subcategory column.
 -	I converted the campaign launch dates from Unix timestamps to date formats using a formula.
-Example: (((J2/60)/60)/24)+DATE(1970,1,1,)
+Example: (((J2/60)/60)/24)+DATE(1970,1,1)
 -	I extracted the campaign launch years using the YEARS() function.

 To create a graph with launch month on the x-axis and the count of theater campaigns for each outcome category on the y-axis, I first created a pivot table with the following setup: